dennisdoomen/CSharpGuidelines/Guidelines/2400_LayoutGuidelines.md

 - Start the LINQ statement with all the `from` expressions and don't interweave them with where restrictions.
 - Add braces around every comparison condition, but don't add braces around a singular condition.
 For example `if (!string.IsNullOrEmpty(str) && (str != "new"))`

-- Add an empty line between multi-line statements, between members, after the closing parentheses, between unrelated code blocks, around the `#region` keyword, and between the `using` statements of different companies.
+- Add an empty line between multi-line statements, between members, after the closing parentheses, between unrelated code blocks, around the `#region` keyword, and between the `using` statements of different root namespaces.

 ### Order and group namespaces according the company  (AV2402) ![](images/3.png)